oracleimc/workshops/appdev/cloudnative/k8s/OKE-VBS/Lab2-Configuration.md

     ```shell
     echo -e '\nexport KUBECONFIG=$HOME/.kube/config' >> ~/.bashrc
     ```

-2. Add rbac role
-    ```shell
-    kubectl create clusterrolebinding <my-cluster-admin-binding> --clusterrole=cluster-admin --user=<user_OCID>
-    ```
-    Give any name for my-cluster-admin-binding.
-User_ocid is obtained from OCI config file or OCI web console, user settings
-3. Create your name variable, all as single word and in lowercase
+2. Create your name variable, all as single word and in lowercase
     ```shell
     export YOUR_NAME="yourName"
     ```